data-dot-all/dataall/pages/deploy/deploy_locally.md

 2) IAM Pivot Role trusting the data.all account used in 2 and 3.
 When we create the pivot role stack in the environment account, use the account specified in 2 and 3 and the externalId and pivotRole name defined in 3.

+## Going Further

+To learn more about how to get started using the data.all UI and get a holistic understanding of supported features please check out the <a class="nav-item"  href="{{ site.workshop_url }}" aria-haspopup="true">Getting Started Workshop</a> and the data.all UserGuide (available as [PDF](https://github.com/data-dot-all/dataall/blob/main/UserGuide.pdf) in the open-source repository or via the data.all UI).